letsencrypt/boulder/test/chall-test-srv/README.md

 # Boulder Challenge Test Server

-**Important note: The `boulder-chall-test-srv` command is for TEST USAGE ONLY.
+**Important note: The `chall-test-srv` command is for TEST USAGE ONLY.
 It is trivially insecure, offering no authentication.
-Only use `boulder-chall-test-srv` in a controlled test environment.**
+Only use `chall-test-srv` in a controlled test environment.**

-The standalone `boulder-chall-test-srv` binary lets you run HTTP-01, HTTPS HTTP-01, DNS-01, and TLS-ALPN-01 challenge servers that external programs can add/remove challenge responses to using a HTTP management API.
+The standalone `chall-test-srv` binary lets you run HTTP-01, HTTPS HTTP-01, DNS-01, and TLS-ALPN-01 challenge servers that external programs can add/remove challenge responses to using a HTTP management API.